-In a series of studies, Peebles and Ali have observed and recorded novices (undergraduate psychology students) and experts (cognitive science professors and postgraduate researchers) interpreting interaction graphs like the one in Figure 1 (Peebles & Ali, 2009; Ali & Peebles, submitted; Peebles & Ali, in preparation).
-These studies have shown that without knowledge of the appropriate interpretive rules, novices'

-interpretations are often limited to qualitative descriptions of differences between conditions and can be skewed by the different Gestalt principles of perceptual organisation (Wertheimer, 1938) operating in the graph.
+In a series of studies, Peebles and Ali have observed and recorded novices (undergraduate psychology students) and experts (cognitive science professors and postgraduate researchers) interpreting interaction graphs like the ones in Fig. 1 (Ali & Peebles, in press; Peebles & Ali, 2009, in preparation).
+These studies have shown that without knowledge of the appropriate interpretive rules, novices' interpretations are often limited to qualitative descriptions of differences between conditions and can be skewed by the different Gestalt principles of perceptual organisation (Wertheimer, 1938) operating in the graph.
 In contrast, expert users are able to employ their knowledge of which graphical features represent which effects to identify relationships between variables much more rapidly and accurately with no prior knowledge of the domain variables being represented in the graph.